 Additionally, the way in which we construct new assets should recognise that there is opportunity to build in resilience to climate change impacts.
 Building resilience can have the following benefits:

-- Assets will withstand the impacts of climate change. - Services can be sustained; and - Assets that can endure may potentially lower the lifecycle cost and reduce their carbon footprint
+- Assets will withstand the impacts of climate change. - Services can be sustained. - Assets that can endure may potentially lower the lifecycle cost and reduce their carbon footprint.

-Table 4.5.2 summarises some asset climate change resilience opportunities.
+The following table summarises some asset climate change resilience opportunities.